elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-some-common-polynomial-identities-and-how-can-they-be-used-in-factoring.md

 url: /learn/mathematics/questions/what-are-some-common-polynomial-identities-and-how-can-they-be-used-in-factoring
 score: -1.0
 related_article1:
-    id: 168269
+    id: 168271
-    title: What is the process of expressing a polynomial as a product of its factors?
+    title: >-
+        What defines a prime number, and how can you identify prime numbers within polynomial expressions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-process-of-expressing-a-polynomial-as-a-product-of-its-factors
+    url: /learn/mathematics/questions/what-defines-a-prime-number-and-how-can-you-identify-prime-numbers-within-polynomial-expressions
 related_article2:
+    id: 168270
+    title: >-
+        How do you identify and factor out common terms in a polynomial?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-do-you-identify-and-factor-out-common-terms-in-a-polynomial
+related_article3:
     id: 168274
+    title: >-
-    title: How do you factor a polynomial by grouping terms?
+        How do you factor a polynomial by grouping terms?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-factor-a-polynomial-by-grouping-terms
-related_article3:
-    id: 168276
-    title: What is the A.C method for factoring, and how is it applied to quadratic equations?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-ac-method-for-factoring-and-how-is-it-applied-to-quadratic-equations
 related_article4:
-    id: 168273
+    id: 168269
-    title: What is the formula for the difference of squares, and how is it applied in factoring?
+    title: >-
+        What is the process of expressing a polynomial as a product of its factors?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formula-for-the-difference-of-squares-and-how-is-it-applied-in-factoring
+    url: /learn/mathematics/questions/what-is-the-process-of-expressing-a-polynomial-as-a-product-of-its-factors
 related_article5:
-    id: 168269
+    id: 168270
-    title: What is the process of expressing a polynomial as a product of its factors?
+    title: >-
+        How do you identify and factor out common terms in a polynomial?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-process-of-expressing-a-polynomial-as-a-product-of-its-factors
+    url: /learn/mathematics/questions/how-do-you-identify-and-factor-out-common-terms-in-a-polynomial
 ---

 &nbsp;